Cadasta/cadasta-docs/en/04-records.md

 ![](/assets/parties-button-04.png)

-At the bottom of that party's page, select the **Attach** button and upload your resource.
+Then click on the Resources tab.
+There, select the **Attach** button and upload your resource.

 ![](/assets/parties-button-03.png)